DeneilSantiagoPayumo/Obsidian-Vault/Politics/Projects/Why according to Hobbes should subjects obey the sovereign.md

 Another viewpoint could make do with personal liberty.
 Runciman writes that a common misconception with Hobbes is his link to totalitarianism: but in fact, "It's not totalitarian," (Confronting Leviathan, pp. 24) and that it is "absolutionism" (ibid, pp. 25), arguing that in this Leviathan state, the sovereign state will not be able to dictate every section of your life - it is simply impossible.
 Hobbes believes that in the gaps of the law, deemed to be the activities not detrimental to the safety of the Leviathan, "men have the liberty of doing what their own reasons shall suggest profitable to them."
 Arguably then, the real risk isn't that the sovereign state may encapsulate, destroy and control your life, but as Runciman again puts it: "You can never be sure that the sovereign won't suddenly decide that something that seemed to you to be your personal concern has become a threat of the state." (ibid, pp. 26).

 The only part, Hobbes would argue, the subject can disobey the sovereign takes place when either the sovereign loses power or when the sovereign orders the subject to die.
 As Hobbes argues, "No man is bound by the words themselves, either to kill himself or any other man.""
-(Leviathan, pp. 134), and continuing on that if men sentenced to death were to defend each other, they have the liberty to do so, "for they but defend their lives, which the guilty man may as well do as the innocent." (page 135)
+(Leviathan, pp. 134), and continuing on that if men sentenced to death were to defend each other, they have the liberty to do so, "for they but defend their lives, which the guilty man may as well do as the innocent" (ibid, pp. 135).

 But can this argument around the sovereign's legitimacy really stand up to scrutiny?
 John Dunn writes that "one interesting limitation of Hobbes's sovereign is its claim that to possess a unitary will and judgement."
 (The history of political obligation, pp. 78).
 Facing constant global threats, such that of terrorism or global warming, one may be apt to argue that even in these areas, the sovereign may be paralyzed by inertia over this decision.
 Certainly then, if the sovereign fails its primary goal of 'protecting us' (Leviathan, pp. 135), what right do we have to obey it?